Beede’s pitching, hitting lead Giants past Brewers 8-3

 TRAINER’S ROOM

-Giants: 3B Evan Longoria left the game in the fifth with left-foot discomfort. … OF Alex Dickerson, who experienced back tightness in Friday night’s game, was held out for the second consecutive day. … OF Austin Slater, who got the day off on Saturday until pinch-hitting in the seventh, didn’t start on Sunday after arriving at Miller Park with a fever.
+Giants: 3B Evan Longoria left the game in the fifth with left-foot discomfort.
+Bochy said after the game that Longoria is dealing with a plantar fascia issue and is day-to-day. … OF Alex Dickerson, who experienced back tightness in Friday night’s game, was held out for the second consecutive day. … OF Austin Slater, who got the day off on Saturday until pinch-hitting in the seventh, didn’t start on Sunday after arriving at Miller Park with a fever.
 He struck out as a pinch-hitter in the fifth and remained in the game.

 Brewers: C Yasmani Grandal remained in the game after being struck on the left foot by a pitch from Beede.